 Edgeworth’s Remote Guarding leverages high-definition cameras, digital line barriers, access control systems and other technologies to provide simultaneous, 24/7 monitoring of a client’s entire property—something a physical guard can’t do.
 These systems feature built-in artificial intelligence and machine learning that are constantly assessing and comparing each property’s pattern of usual activity for deviations and potential disruptions.

 This smart technology can tell the difference between human, vehicle, animal and environmental disruptions.
-When it detects unusual or undesirable activity, the smart technology triggers a digital alert to Edgeworth’s state of the art command center where a highly trained agent actively manages each incident.
+When it detects unusual or undesirable activity, the smart technology triggers a digital alert to Edgeworth’s state of the art monitoring center where a highly trained agent actively manages each incident.
 Edgeworth’s live agents can remotely apply pressure as needed to prevent or neutralize threats.
 The combination of A.I. systems that are constantly improving through machine learning and live, highly trained agents ensure maximal security effectiveness and protects against human error and eliminates false alarms.

 Proactive vs. Reactive Security